Zewasik/self-managed-gitlab/README.md

 ## 1. Project Overview <a name="project-overview"></a>

-Code-keeper sets up a self-managed Gitlab instance, its runners and repositories for the projects (Infrastructure-configuration, Api-gateway-app, Inventory and Billing).
+The project sets up a self-managed Gitlab instance, its runners and repositories for the projects (Infrastructure-configuration, Api-gateway-app, Inventory and Billing).
 After everything's done, you can use the instance to upload the microservices to repo which will automatically create the corresponding dockerhub image and trigger deployment to AWS cloud.

 ## 2. Getting Started <a name="getting-started"></a>